-Main parking lot (22 spaces): Access to Lower La Honda Creek at the Sears Ranch Road parking lot off of Highway 84 in La Honda.
+Sears Ranch Road Parking Area (23 spaces): Access to Lower La Honda Creek.
+Take Sears Ranch Road off of Highway 84 in La Honda.

 - Equestrians: Horses are allowed on designated trails (marked on map).
 Helmets are recommended for all equestrians.
 For more information visit the Equestrian Access page.